-In honor of Rudolf Hoppe, the division has been giving this name lecture every two years since 2016 to personalities who have achieved outstanding scientific achievements in the field of solid-state chemistry and materials research.
-The winner receives an award certificate, a prize money of 1000 euros donated by the division , and is invited to give four lectures.
-The first of these lectures usually takes place immediately after the award ceremony on the occasion of the specialist group conference .
+In honor of Rudolf Hoppe, since 2016 the Division has usually given this named lecture every two years to personalities who have made outstanding scientific achievements in the field of solid state chemistry and materials research.
+The award comes with a certificate of award, prize money of 1,000 euros donated by the Division and an invitation to give four lectures.
+The first of these lectures usually takes place directly after the award ceremony at the Division conference .

-Mathias Wickleder is one of the most important and influential German-speaking solid-state chemists of the last decade.
-His work, especially on compounds with various types of oxo anions, also received great attention worldwide.
-But Mathias Wickleder is above all a preparative chemist who, through creative ideas, created access to compounds whose existence would have been considered impossible years ago.
-Anyone who has heard one of his lectures can confirm his special ability to convey these results to an interested scientific and non-scientific audience.
+"Mathias Wickleder is one of the most important and influential German-speaking solid-state chemists of the last decade.
+His work, especially on compounds with various oxoanions, also received great attention worldwide.
+But Mathias Wickleder is above all a preparative chemist who, through creative ideas, created access to compounds whose existence years ago would have been considered impossible.
+Everyone who has heard one of his lectures can confirm his special ability to convey these results to an interested scientific and non-scientific audience."

-|2018||Prof. Dr. Mathias Wickleder||University of Cologne|
+|2018||regensburg||Prof. Dr. Mathias Wickleder||University of Cologne|

 last modified: 26.07.2022 14:32 H from C.Kniep